 - Federal Direct Unsubsidized Stafford Loan (FDUSL): This loan is available to students who are enrolled at least half-time, regardless of financial need.
 The borrower is responsible for interest during the life of the loan.
-A fixed interest rate of 4.66 percent applies, and in most cases repayment must be completed within 10 years.
+A fixed interest rate of 4.29 percent applies.
+Rates are in effect July 1 through June 30.
+New rates are announced annually on July 1.
+In most cases, repayment must be completed within 10 years.
 All students are eligible for the base amount, up to \$2,000.
 In addition to the base loan of up to \$2,000, independent students and those whose parents have been denied a Parent Loan may borrow an "additional" unsubsidized loan.
 First- and second-year students may borrow up to an additional \$4,000 for qualified educational expenses.
 Third- and fourth-year students may borrow up to an additional \$5,000 annually.
 Loan amounts will be originated by the College based on enrollment, need, and dependency status as determined by federal regulations.
 Students are responsible for repaying their entire debt, with interest, as specified in the terms and conditions of the Promissory Note. - Federal Direct Parent Loan for Undergraduate Students (FDPLUS): This loan is available to parents of dependent students who are enrolled at least half-time.
 Financial need is not a requirement.
 Parents are responsible for interest during the life of the loan.
-A fixed rate of 7.21 percent applies.
+A fixed rate of 6.84 percent applies.
+Rates are in effect July 1 through June 30.
+New rates are announced annually on July 1.
 In most cases, repayment must be completed within 10 years.
 Parents may borrow up to the cost of attendance minus other financial assistance and resources.
 Loan amounts will be certified by the College based on enrollment and dependency status as determined by federal regulations.
 Parents are responsible for repaying their entire debt, with interest, as specified in the terms and conditions of the Promissory Note. - Federal Student Loan Aggregate Limits: Loans have aggregate (total lifetime) limits that are the same for all students based on dependency status (see chart below).